IdentityServer/Documentation/docsv2/overview/jsGettingStarted.md

  - Authenticate against IdentityServer in the JS application
  - Make API calls from the JS application
- - Have a look at how to renew tokens and check sessions
+ - Have a look at how to renew tokens, check sessions and log out

 # Part 1 - Authentication against IdentityServer
 This first part will focus on allowing us to authenticate in the JS application.